Service Design. Process Improvement. Functional Reviews. Redtape Reduction. Accountability. Risk Compliance.

 What we don’t do is snow you, on-sell you, soften our recommendations to ensure ongoing contracts, or hold back technical info that may make us redundant.
 We won’t go soft to get auditing and other consulting work, because we’re not auditors.

-- deliver gap analysis and hands-on remediation
+- provide staged, hands-on remediation

 - do it in a cost-effective way.